How to.. Get a Job in Conservation (and love your work)

 For all the positive reasons to work in conservation, the realist in me has to suggest several not to.

 For the money.
 This really needs little explanation, put simply, you are unlikely to get rich in conservation.
 If a sizeable salary is your thing (and there’s nothing wrong with that) then you could always get the same satisfaction later in life by donating to charities or NGOs of your choice.
-In fact, we could probably do with a few wealthy characters doing that.
+In fact, we could probably do with a few wealthy characters doing just that!

 Conservation is Often About Killing the ‘Wrong’ Things.
 That sounds melodramatic, but it’s true.
 One of the biggest threats to native flora and fauna around the world, are a minority of invasive species.
 Whilst (occasionally) this is a natural occurrence, industrious human activity has undoubtedly sped this process up significantly.